tonyfettes/tree-sitter.mbt/README.md

 ## Development

+### Prerequisites

+Other than MoonBit toolchain, this project requires Python (3.9 or later) to build.
+Please make sure your system has `python` available in the `PATH`.

 ### Build

 The build should work out of the box on Linux and macOS.
 Windows is not tested,